MagdalenaRahn/Project_1_Classification/readme.md

 4. Apply statistical modelling in Python to select data to determine mathematical probability as compared with visual indications.

+5. Provide suggestions and next steps.

 _Exploration Summary :
 1. After graphing the four hypotheses and using statistical testing on three of the hypotheses, it appears that there is an initial relationship between customer churn and the test variables, notably that churn is influence by being a senior citizen, or, separately, by the purchase of tech support, or, separately, by use of paperless billing.

-General takeaways are that the variables so far analysed (paperless billing, tech support, being a senior citizen) do have an influence on increased customer churn rates that lead rates.
+2. General takeaways are that the variables so far analysed (paperless billing, tech support, being a senior citizen) do have an influence on increased customer churn rates that lead rates.

-Going forward, modelling will be done on these four variables, compared with the baseline of no-churn.
-The modelling seeks to determine potential actions of Telco customers, namely, how likely a customer is to churn, or, leave the company.
+3. Going forward, modelling will be done on these four variables, compared with the baseline of no-churn.
+The modelling seeks to

-    After your explore section, before you start modeling, provide a summary of your findings in Explore Include a summary of your take-aways
-    Include a summary of the features you examined and weather or not you will be going to Modeling with each feature and why It is important to note which features will be going into your model so the reader knows what features you are using to model on

---

-compared with = similarities and differences compared to = likening to

---

-For further exploration : If customer purchase of all security add-ons (online_security, online_backup, device_protection, tech_support) has an influence in churn rate.
+_For further exploration : If customer purchase of all security add-ons (online_security, online_backup, device_protection, tech_support) has an influence in churn rate.

-For further modelling : Use scatter plots instead of bar plots to graph more than two variables at a time.
+_For further modelling : Use scatter plots instead of bar plots to graph more than two variables at a time.

+_Steps To Reproduce :
+1. Import pre-existing or create 'acquire' and 'prepare' modules.

+2.